istamosh/refresh-repo/README.md

 - git branch -d <branchname>                              = delete a branch
 - git commit -am "<message>"                              = shortcut for add modified file into staging area and insert commit message (doesn't work if there are any file with A tag on Visual Studio)
 - git merge main                                          = if you are in branch other than main branch, this will merge both branch into main
+- git reset HEAD                                          = undo any changes from latest commit (only on local repo)
+- git reset HEAD~1                                        = undo any changes 1-step from latest commit (ex. a commit before latest commit) (only on local repo)
+- git reset <hash>                                        = undo any changes back to latest commit pointed by hash address
+- git reset --hard <hash or HEAD~number(arg)>             = undo any changes and get rid of stages
+- git log                                                 = view commit log with its hash addresses (above is latest)

 # Using SSH (optional, Windows)
 - ssh-keygen -t ed25519 -C "your@email.com"